articles

 What is Supplier Collaboration?
 The Complete Guide for Procurement Teams

 Supplier collaboration is the practice of working jointly with your suppliers — sharing information, coordinating processes, and making decisions together — to improve supply chain outcomes for both parties.
-It goes beyond transactional buying (sending a PO, receiving goods) and into a shared operating model where buyers and suppliers have real-time visibility into each other's needs.
+It goes beyond transactional buying (sending a PO, receiving goods) into a shared operating model where buyers and suppliers have real-time visibility into each other's orders, shipments, invoices, and performance.

 What is Supplier Collaboration?

-Supplier collaboration (also called supply chain collaboration or vendor collaboration) is a structured approach where a buying organization and its suppliers share data, coordinate planning, and align on execution in real time.
+Supplier collaboration is a structured approach where a buying organization and its suppliers share data, coordinate planning, and align on execution in real time.
 Instead of communicating through disconnected emails, phone calls, and spreadsheets, both parties work on a shared platform with visibility into purchase orders, shipments, invoices, forecasts, and performance metrics.

 In practical terms, supplier collaboration means your suppliers can: